prabhashj07/learning-github/05_advanced_topics/03_submodules.md

 2. **Add Submodule**: Run the following command, replacing `repository-url` with the URL of the repository you want to add:

-   'git submodule add repository-url path-to-directory'
+   `git submodule add repository-url path-to-directory`

 - `path-to-directory` is the directory where the submodule will be placed.